Skykomish River

 The Skykomish River is a 29 mi long river in the U.S. state of Washington which drains the west side of the Cascade Mountains in the southeast section of Snohomish County and the northeast corner of King County.
 The river starts with the confluence of the North Fork Skykomish River and South Fork Skykomish River approximately one mile west of Index, then flowing northwesterly towards Puget Sound.
 It is joined by the Sultan River and the Wallace River at Sultan.
 It then meets the Snoqualmie River to form the Snohomish River at Monroe.
 The Snohomish River continues along the river valley eventually dumping into Port Gardner Bay on Possession Sound (part of Puget Sound).

-The name "Skykomish" comes from the Northern Lushootseed word /sq'íxʷəbš/, meaning "upriver people", from /q'íxʷ/, "upstream".
-It is the name of a Southern Coast Salish group.
+The name "Skykomish" comes from the Lushootseed name of the Skykomish people, sq̓ixʷəbš, meaning "upriver people."
 It is sometimes referred to by the nickname "Sky River" or "The Sky".

 Course

-The Skykomish River's main stem is 29 mi long.
-The length including its headwater tributaries, South Fork Skykomish and Tye River, is 62.4 mi.
+The Skykomish River's main stem is 29 mi long, from the confluence of its North and South fork, until it and the Snoqualmie forms the Snohomish River.
+Adding the longest headwater tributaries, South Fork Skykomish and Tye River, the length is 62.4 mi.
 The Skykomish's drainage basin is 834 sqmi in area.
 U.S. Highway 2 and the BNSF Railway are routed to follow the Skykomish River, South Fork Skykomish, and Tye River to Stevens Pass and the Cascade Tunnel.